 In the Park # The mother negatively depicted In the Park is a counter point to the dominant sacramental mother who is fulfilled and enriched by the procreation of children.
 The dominant motif of motherhood in artist history (Madonna and Child) usually emphasizes the positive aspects.
 In the Park’s choice of a Petrarchan sonnet form with a regular rhyme pattern ironically contrasts with the bleak flat monotone of a rather depressing frumpy view of motherhood.

-Changing Perspectives in Prize-Giving, # Gwen Harwood writes about the transition from youth, innocence to experience and maturity.
+Prize-Giving # Gwen Harwood writes about the transition from youth, innocence to experience and maturity.
 Prize-Giving is set in a girls school at the end of year ceremony, where prominent dignitaries are invited to speak and dole out academic and social awards.
 There is a distinct possibility this is drawn from Harwood’s personal experience, the evidence relying on the fact that as a child she played the piano and had red (titian) hair.